Planting & Feeding

 Aquatic plants will naturally grow in the soft mud surrounding and inside your pool.
 If your pond is lined then we would recommend the use of fine mesh planting baskets.
 Choose an appropriate container for the size of the plant.

-11cm for Aponogetun distachyos, Nymphoides peltata & marginals.
+A minimum 11cm for basket for Aponogetun distachyos, Nymphoides peltata & marginals.

 Compost suitable for planting aquatic plants should be a medium to heavy loam.
 Garden soil can be used if it is suitable and free from fertiliser and herbicides.
 Otherwise proprietary aquatic compost should be used which may also contain a slow-release fertiliser.
 A generous layer of pea gravel should be applied to the top of the pots, if larger fish are present then use cobbles.